vtaits/form-schema/packages/react-final-form-schema/README.md

   4. `getFieldType` - see [@vtaits/form-schema](https://github.com/vtaits/form-schema/tree/master/packages/form-schema);

 - `getSchemaAsync` - not required, function.
 Can be used for asynchronous parsing.
 Similar to `getSchema` but should return `Promise` with result schema.

+## Utils

+### useFormSchemaState

+Hook that returns state for wrapper above `react-final-form`.
+This is object with next values:

+- `isValuesReady` - boolean

+  If parsing if asynchronous it returns `true` only after end of parsing;

+  If parsing if synchronous it always returns `true`.